 - Bankruptcy.
-When a debtor files bankruptcy under a Chapter 13 wage earner plan, they pay back their creditors according to a legal formula and court order.
+When a debtor files bankruptcy under a Chapter 13 wage-earner plan, they pay back their creditors according to a legal formula and court order.
 Mortgage balances and monthly payments can be reduced and unsecured credit card balances can be lowered by as much as 10% of the existing balances.
-But if a debtor fails to maintain payments according to court sanctioned payment plan, the bankruptcy can be dismissed.
+But if a debtor fails to maintain payments according to the court-sanctioned payment plan, the bankruptcy can be dismissed.
 If dismissed, all of the debtor’s former balances on obligations will come rushing back to the debtor as if nothing had ever happened.
 The debtor starts at the beginning.
-Recommendation: Ensure that when filing a Chapter 13, that the proposed repayments are affordable.
+Recommendation: Ensure that when filing a Chapter 13, the proposed repayments are affordable.
 Check the payment history with the court frequently.

+Conclusion.
 It is important to maintain a safe place for legal documents and to monitor monthly payments.
-Banks, lenders, or title company maintain loan documents for their own benefit.
-So good record keeping is helpful to defend against retired obligations that reappear as unpaid obligations.
-Knowing the dates and amounts for loans and keeping releases and discharges of the same, in a safe place, can mean the difference of hundreds, even thousands of dollars, and so is vital to one’s financial and legal planning.
+Banks, lenders, or title companies maintain loan documents for their own benefit.
+So good record-keeping is helpful to defend against retired obligations that reappear as unpaid obligations.
+Knowing the dates and amounts for loans and keeping releases and discharges of the same in a safe place can mean the difference of hundreds, even thousands of dollars, and so is vital to one’s financial and legal planning.